‘Ambition’

 “Ambition’ is a key term in the Paris Agreement.
 It can have multiple meanings in an NDC:

-SCOPE: how many sectors are covered, including the land use sector (forestry and agriculture)?
-For rich countries: does it specific a ‘climate finance’ contribution as part of the NDC?
+SCOPE: how many economic sectors are covered?
+Are land use sectors–forestry and agriculture–included in the NDC?
+For rich countries: is a ‘climate finance’ contribution included in the NDC?

 MITIGATION AND ADAPTATION: NDCs should contain actions to reduce greenhouse gas emissions, but it should also contain actions to help farmers and vulnerable communities adapt to climate change.